ReadyResearchersTemplates/syllabus/README.md

 |Class activities | `Process`   | 30%       |
 |Demo day presentation | `Product` | 20%    |
 |Thesis writing   | `Product` | 20%         |

+##### Criteria detail

+###### Research Journal

+Your research journal is a public account of your research process.
+Each week, you will be given a prompt and a related activity
+(see [below](#class-activities) for details on activities).
+For each week of the semester, you must write a post of at least `250` words which responds to the prompt and includes elements of the related activity.

+Students must complete these posts within `1 week`; posts are assigned on Fridays during class sessions and must be completed by the start of the following Friday's session.
+They will be used as part of a class check-in activity at the beginning of each
+Friday session.

+###### Class Activities

+The Faculty organize course sessions to achieve `3` main goals:

+* check-in on project progress
+* further development of `1` specific aspect of the project
+* broader weekly goal-setting for individual [course units](#course-units)